Same-sex marriage in Nevada: LaFrance v. Cline

 The Nevada Supreme Court ruled unanimously in LaFrance v.
 Cline on December 23, 2020, that the U.S. Supreme Court's decision in Obergefell v.
 Hodges obliges the state to recognize same-sex marriages legally performed in other jurisdictions before 2014.
 Mary Elizabeth LaFrance and Gail Cline had a civil union ceremony in Vermont in 2000 and legally wed in Canada in 2003, but their marriage was not recognized in Nevada at the time.
 In 2014, they divorced and filed for judicial dissolution.
 The trial court had to decide what property and assets were part of the "community" for purposes of division of assets.
 District Court Judge Mathew Harter concluded that pursuant to Obergefell he should find that their "community" came into effect when the couple entered into their civil union in 2000, and divided property accordingly.
 LaFrance appealed, contending that their marital community, for purposes of Nevada law, did not come into effect until the Sevcik decision in 2014.
-The state Supreme Court decided that a Vermont civil union could be recognized for these purposes solely if the couple had registered it as a Nevada domestic partnership, which LaFrance and Cline did not do.
+The Nevada Supreme Court decided that a Vermont civil union could be recognized for these purposes solely if the couple had registered it as a domestic partnership, which LaFrance and Cline did not do.
 The court concluded that their marital community was formed in 2003 in Canada.
 Even though it was not recognized in Nevada at the time, the court found that it must be retroactively recognized pursuant to Obergefell.

-Marriages in the Republic of Molossia

-Same-sex marriage has been legal in the Republic of Molossia, an unrecognized micronation near Dayton, since December 2002.
-The government issued a proclamation effective from December 29, 2002, that: "Discrimination against any individual in any manner on the grounds of sexual orientation is absolutely prohibited.
-This prohibition extends to the Government of the Republic of Molossia, its agencies, any private organization or agency (to include religious institutions), and any and all private citizens.
-This prohibition includes but is not limited to: discrimination as regards marriage (Partnering), inheritance, jobs, justice and the redress of wrongs, education, and spiritual sustenance.
-Verbal discrimination, i.e. disparaging remarks, is equally forbidden.
-Furthermore, no distinction will be made between homosexual relationships and heterosexual relationships.
-Both will be treated equally by the Government of the Republic of Molossia, its agencies, any private organization or agency (to include religious institutions), and any and all private citizens."